What is controlled comforting?

 Controlled comforting is a behaviour management strategy for dealing with persistent settling and waking problems in young children.

-Controlled comforting involves quickly checking and reassuring your baby while he’s learning to settle.
+Controlled comforting involves quickly checking and reassuring your baby while he’s adjusting to a new way of getting to sleep.

-The idea behind controlled comforting is to help children learn how to settle themselves to sleep, rather than you feeding, patting or cuddling them to sleep.
+The idea behind controlled comforting is to help children get used to settling themselves to sleep, rather than feeding, patting or cuddling them to sleep.

 Is controlled comforting safe?

-Some parents worry that controlled comforting will hurt bonding and attachment, but when this settling strategy is used appropriately, there’s no evidence it harms babies or attachment.
-If you’re unsure or you’d like advice about your baby’s sleep, talk with your child and family health nurse or paediatrician.
+Some parents worry that controlled comforting will hurt their relationship with their child.
+When this settling strategy is used appropriately, there’s no evidence of harm.
+But if you’re unsure or you’d like advice about your baby’s sleep, talk with your child and family health nurse, GP or paediatrician.

 Controlled comforting, controlled crying, crying it out: what’s the difference?